 On March 30, 2007, the College entered into a revocable license agreement with the Foundation for use of a building and related premises located in Attleboro, Massachusetts to be used for additional classroom and instructional space and such other related purpose consistent with that of a community college.
-The license, which expired on March 30, 2016, is automatically renewed for one year unless notice is given by either party.
-For the year ended June 30, 2016 and 2015, the College had made payments of approximately \$290,000 and \$300,000, respectively, under the terms of the agreement, which are included in the operation and maintenance of plant expense on the statement of revenues, expenses and changes in net position, and the College is committed to payments totaling approximately \$217,000.
-The Foundation has a mortgage payable on this property of \$3,080,493 as of June 30, 2016.
+The license, which expired on March 30, 2016, is automatically renewed for one year unless written notice is given by either party not less than thirty days prior to the then scheduled expiration date.
+Total costs under this license agreement was approximately \$289,000 and \$290,000 for the years ended June 30, 2017 and 2016, respectively.
+For the year ended June 30, 2018, the College is committed to payments totaling approximately \$213,000 related to this license agreement.
+The Foundation has a mortgage payable on this property of \$2,965,602 as of June 30, 2017.